U.S. Embassy in Budapest opens Alumni Engagement Innovation Fund for 2026 proposals

 Connecticut Gov. Ned Lamont, left, and University of Pennsylvania male swimmer Will "Lia" Thomas - State of Connecticut / Penn Athletics

-Connecticut one of 21 states allowing boys to play girls’ high school sports
+Analysis: Connecticut among 21 states that allow boys to play girls’ high school sports

 An analysis by Constitution State News shows that, following President Donald Trump’s Feb.
 5 executive order titled “Keeping Men Out of Women’s Sports,” Connecticut is one of 21 states following the order that allows biological males to play on female sports teams.